Antipodes and involutions: The Poirier-Reutenauer Hopf algebra

 Then the words in the Knuth class of $R$ are $\pi=213$ and $\pi=231$.
 So to compute $\De(\bR)$ we first look at all contatenations $\pi=\pi_1\pi_2$ where $\pi_1$ and $\pi_2$ are row words of tableaux.
 Putting a space between the prefixes and suffixes, we have $213 = \emp\ 213=2\ 13 = 21\ 3= 213\ \emp$ where $\emp$ is the empty word and $231 = 2\ 31 = 23\ 1$.
 Note that we do not get $\emp\ 231$ since $231$ is not the row word of any tableau.
 Translating from words to tableaux gives

 The antipode in $\PSym$ seems to be even more complicated than the one in $\SSym$.
 But we at least have a conjecture for certain hook-shaped tableaux.
 Let $\la$ be a partition.
 The {\em column superstandard Young tableau of shape $\la$}, $P_\la$, is obtained by filling the first column with the numbers $1,\dots,k$, then the second column with the numbers $k+1,\dots,k+l$, and so forth.
-In Figure~\ref{P}, we have $P=P_{(2,2,1)}$ while $P'$ is not column superstandard. \bcon If $\la$ is a hook then in $\PSym$ we have
+In Figure~\ref{P}, we have $P=P_{(2,2,1)}$ while $P'$ is not column superstandard.
+Recall that the {\em descent set} of a standard Young tableau $P$, $\Des P$, is the set of all $i$ such $i+1$ is in a lower row.
+From properties of the Robinson-Schensted correspondence it follows that $P(\pi)=P$ implies $\Des\pi^{-1}=\Des P$.
+If $\la=(n,1^k)$ is a hook and $P=P_\la$ then the converse is also easily seen to be true.
+It follows that $\bP_\la=i(R_{1^k,n})$ where $i$ is the map in~\ree{i(R)}.
+Together with Theorem~\ref{S(R)}, this proves the following result.